Henry Daniels (statistician): Education and career

 The watchmaker George Daniels (no relation) enlisted Daniels' help with the equations required for the design of his Space Traveller's Watch.

+Personal life

+Daniels' family was Jewish, of Russian (partly Polish and partly Lithuanian) origin.
 In 1950, Daniels married Barbara Pickering; together, they had two children.

+In 2000, while on travel during a workshop held at Gregynog Hall, Daniels suffered a massive stroke and died at the nearby Royal Shrewsbury Hospital.